aggie-coding-club/Rev-Registration/README.md

     - `manage.py` can be found in the `./autoscheduler/` directory.

 - After migrating, you can run the server with `python3 ./manage.py runserver`.
 When running for the first time, you will have to configure `autoscheduler/autoscheduler/config/postgres-info.json` with your postgres username and password.
 This file will be automatically created if you run `python3 ./manage.py runserver`.
+     - This starts a webserver that's listening on port 8000, so you can navigate to `localhost:8000/` and you should see the landing page
+          - Note: you must have run `npm run dev` from below

 - If `python3 ./manage.py` isn't working, try to use `python manage.py ...` or `py ./manage.py ...` or `./manage.py ...` in place of it.
     - See python aliases above